Ousmane-prog/Ousmane-prog/README.md

 ### Hi there 👋, I am Ousmane
-## I am a Research Engineer and PhD candidate in applied mathematics and statistics
+## I am a Research Engineer in applied mathematics and statistics

 I hold a Msc degree in Applied Mathematics to Biology and Statistics from Aix-Marseille University.
 Throughout my academic journey, I have developed strong skills in mathematical modeling, statistical analysis, computer science, and machine learning.
 Driven by a passion for interdisciplinary research, I am currently working as research engineer at MICS lab at centralesupelec.